-Pentest Limited is committed to safeguarding the privacy of personal and sensitive personal data and is bound to comply with the UK Data Protection Act 2018 and EU General Data Protection Regulation (GDPR), along with similar and applicable laws in other countries around the world.
+Pentest Limited is committed to safeguarding the privacy of personal and sensitive personal data and is bound to comply with the UK Data Protection Act 2018, the UK General Data Protection Regulation and the EU General Data Protection Regulation (collectively referred to henceforth as “the GDPR”), along with similar and applicable laws in other countries around the world.
 This Privacy Notice forms part of Pentest’s obligation to be open and fair with all individuals whose personal and sensitive personal data Pentest processes and to provide details around how it processes such personal data and what it does with it.

 Pentest processes the personal data of its clients and partners such as names, contact details and email addresses, amongst other things.
 Processing of this data implies collecting, storing, using, disclosing or disposing of individuals’ personal data.